 Augmented Reality has become a huge trend in the trending mobile applications development.
 Companies are implementing augmented reality in their apps for attracting a wide range of users and providing lucrative user experience.
 The two main platforms for developing augmented reality apps are ARCore and ARKit.
 In this article, we are going to discuss these platforms and will guide which one you can choose for your next augmented reality app.

 Both these platforms are for augmented reality apps development.
 While ARCore is developed by Google, ARKit is the offering of Apple.
 However, these aren’t the only or first platforms of augmented reality apps but their launch has spun the market of AR.

 Augmented Reality is a very intuitive and exciting technology whose market would be enormous in just a few years.
-As per research, the augmented and virtual reality market is expected to be worth more than $30 billion by 2020.
+As per research, the augmented and virtual reality market is can worth more than $30 billion by 2020.

 Features of ARCore and ARKit

 The basic fundamentals of these two augmented reality kits are quite similar.
 There are 3 main verticals for useful AR software; environmental understanding, tracking motions, and light estimation.
 Let’s know each one in detail: